 Seems great, right?
 With this structure, the founders can maintain control while still giving equity to employees.
 The challenge arises when the time comes to raise money, especially from VCs and other institutional investors.
 If things are going well, investors will put up with a high valuation and other company-friendly terms.
 But early on, history shows that they are unlikely to invest in a structure where one or two unproven founders completely control the company’s destiny.
 As a result, we often see dual-class common stock structures unwound when the first round of VC financing comes in.
 Moreover, having this structure in place in an early stage company may scare off investors who don’t want to battle with what they may, rightly or wrongly, think is an arrogant founding team.
 There are of course exceptions to this, typically with proven, repeat entrepreneurs who have one or two “hits” behind them.
 When advising founders, we usually walk them through this scenario and the end result is that very few companies implement dual class stock structures when they are formed.

-Right now you are probably thinking, but what about Facebook, Google, Snap, Zynga, Yelp!, Tableau, Workday, Pure Storage, and a whole host of other companies that have dual, and in some cases multi, class stock structures?
+Right now you are probably thinking, but what about Facebook, Google, Snap, Zynga, Yelp!, Tableau, Workday, Pure Storage, Zoom, and a whole host of other companies that have dual, and in some cases multi, class stock structures?
 With few exceptions, those structures are implemented later in the company’s lifecycle.
 After the company has become successful and the founding team has proven themselves to be the “visionaries” they are, investors may be more than willing, perhaps even enthusiastic, to implement a dual class structure.

 The most common way to implement a dual class structure is to do so in advance of an IPO, sometimes a year or so before, but very often days before.
 The “super voting” shares are given to all pre-IPO holders and the “single” vote shares are sold to the public in the IPO.
 When pre-IPO holders start selling their shares to the public, those shares automatically convert from Class B (super vote) shares to Class A (single vote) shares.
 The result is that, as shares convert from high-vote to low-vote stock, the largest pre-IPO holders who do not sell shares after the IPO, will have their voting power go up, and thereby potentially control or significantly influence, any stockholder vote.